joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/17/us/politics/senate-defense-bills-air-safety.html

 **Twins owner Tom Pohlad talks replacing brother, new minority partners, winning back fans**\
-`Takeaways from Tom Pohlad's first press conference in charge of the Twins and why the changes could be a mixed bag for frustrated fans.`\
+`Takeaways from Tom Pohlad's first news conference in charge of the Twins and why the changes could be a mixed bag for frustrated fans.`\
 https://nytimes.com/athletic/6897605/2025/12/17/minnesota-twins-tom-pohlad-ownership-developments/

 **The Year in Pictures 2025**\